Road-Related Information for New Mexico

 The current sign design has been used, with only minor variations, since some time in the 1960s (it was in almost exclusive use when I moved there in 1971).
 It has the number inside a red zia on a circular white background, surrounded by a black square.
 Occasionally, you see a sign without the zia, looking much like an Iowa route marker.
 A few of these when used for 3-digit routes are elliptical.
 The red paint used for the zia tends to fade, so some signs look like they were made without the zia when in fact they are weathered.
 Guide signs always use a plain circle (no zia) for state route markers, and newer interstate guide signs use an ellipse for 3-digit routes.
 Older interstate guide signs use circles for 3-digit routes.

-NM-522 Sign This is a current and very typical NM route marker, essentially what was common when I moved to the state in 1971 (except signs were made of wood then).
+NM-522 Sign This is a current and very typical NM route marker, essentially what was common when I moved to the state in 1971 (except signs were made of wood then and are now all metal).
 As you will observe as you tour my route listing pages, where I have photos of a number of individual route markers, the width of the zia and the height of the numbers vary greatly.
-Another problem with these signs is that red tends to fade faster in the intense New Mexico sunlight than other colors, and often a sign looks like an Iowa-style circle on square when in fact it originally looked like this.
+A problem with these signs is that red tends to fade faster in the intense New Mexico sunlight than other colors, and often an older sign looks like an Iowa-style circle on square when in fact it originally looked like this.
 There are a few markers around that are circle-on-square or ellipse on rectangle, but they are generally at freeway interchanges and thus may have been manufactured by contractors.

 Return to New Mexico Highways Home Page